Lukman-01/Smart-Contract-Applications/Hotel Booking/README.md

 4. **Potential Integer Overflow**: There are multiple arithmetic operations in the contract (e.g., incrementing `no_of_rooms`, `no_of_rent`, `no_of_agreement`).
 If these variables reach their maximum value, an integer overflow may occur, leading to unexpected behavior.
 It's essential to handle such cases with proper checks and safeguards.
 Done.

 5. **Front-Running on Timestamp-based Modifiers**: The modifiers that rely on `block.timestamp`, such as `AgreementTimeLeft`, `AgreementTimesUp`, and `RentTimesUp`, could be susceptible to front-running attacks.
 Consider using block numbers or more secure timestamp verification mechanisms.
+Done.

 6. **Lack of Error Handling in Transfer Functions**: The contract uses `transfer` to send ether, which may revert the entire transaction if the transfer fails.
 Consider using `send` or `call` and implementing appropriate error handling to avoid potential denial of service (DoS) vulnerabilities.